Home remedies for cold sores that work fast with demonstrated effectiveness via scientific research.

 Another cold sore home remedy that is scientifically proven to be effective is the application of raw manuka honey and turmeric to the cold sore.
 Again, the earlier this home remedy is used, the more satisfactory the results will be.

-Whether you are prone to frequent fever blister outbreaks or just get them occasionally, these three home remedies for cold sores can help resolve the discomfort and duration of an attack without the dangerous side effects and exposure to toxins of pharmaceutical creams and anti-viral drugs.
+Whether you are prone to frequent fever blister outbreaks or just get them occasionally, these natural remedies can help resolve the discomfort and duration of an attack without the dangerous side effects and exposure to toxins of pharmaceutical creams and anti-viral drugs.